gioapru/gioapru.github.io/_posts/2022-09-28-secnopagelim.md

 ---
-title: 'Cybersecurity Venues with no page limits.'
+title: 'Dummyter - Jupyter Notebooks for Dummies'
 date: 2022-09-28
-excerpt:'My stance on why we need more of such venues.'
+excerpt: 'Handful of snippets to crunch some ML'
-permalink: /posts/2022/secnopagelim-old
+permalink: /posts/2022/secnopagelim
 tags:
-  - writing
-  - reviewing
+  - code
-  - research
+  - beginner
 ---

 This post discusses some of my (personal!) viewpoints on why having more venues with "unlimited" pages for _references_ and _appendices_ can improve the current peer-review process.
 For reference (pun intended ☺), I invite you to look at this website, which I created a few hours ago: [SecNoPageLim](https://secnopagelim.github.io/)